kaltura/developer-platform-docs/documentation/Getting-Started-Building-Video-Applications /HTTP-and-Email-Webhooks--Event-Notifications.md

+---
+layout: page
-# HTTP and Email Webhooks / Event Notifications
+title: HTTP and Email Webhooks / Event Notifications
+weight: 303
+---

 Often applications require the ability to respond to asynchronous events that occurred on the Kaltura server.
 For example, when a Media Entry was uploaded, finished transcoding or any other status update.
 This guide will take you through the steps of listening to these events, called [Event Notifications](https://developer.kaltura.com/api-docs/#/eventNotificationTemplate), how to parse the data carried in these notifications, and how to respond properly in your applications.